Boys Town, Nebraska

 Boys Town is a village in Douglas County, Nebraska, United States.
-The population was 410 at the 2020 census.
+The population was 410 at the 2020 census, and was estimated at 649 in 2024.
 Boys Town is an enclave and a suburb of Omaha.

-Description
+History

 The village of Boys Town was established on December 12, 1917 as the headquarters of Father Flanagan's Boys' Home (Boys Town), founded by Father Edward J. Flanagan.
 The village houses the national headquarters of Boys Town, homes for the youth served and the families that care for them, a church, a museum (The Hall of History), a school, a post office, a fire station, visitor’s center, cafe and other buildings.
 The village is a National Historic Landmark and is listed on the National Register of Historic Places.

 Geography

-According to the United States Census Bureau, the village has a total area of 0.948 sqmi, of which 0.908 sqmi is land and 0.040 sqmi is water.
+According to the United States Census Bureau, the village has a total area of 0.948 sqmi, of which 0.908 sqmi is land and 0.040 sqmi (4.22%) is water.